dengdenglele/linux/GNOME.md

 # Keyboard
 gsettings set org.gnome.desktop.input-sources sources "[('xkb', 'us'), ('xkb', 'de')]"
 #gsettings set org.gnome.desktop.input-sources xkb-options "['caps:ctrl_modifier']" ##### be careful, do not have CAPS LOCK enabled, when triggering this command!!!
+#gsettings set org.gnome.desktop.input-sources xkb-options "['caps:escape']" ##### be careful, do not have CAPS LOCK enabled, when triggering this command!!!

 # Shortcuts
 ## Window manager